dfrnoch/discord-sniper/README.md

 - Removed some useless code
 - If you have enable nitro reedem on other account or delay, it will show you on main page

-- *Plans: Support to more giveaway bots, Webhook Integration, Limited invite sniper, Adding more tokens, Optimalization*
+- *Plans: Support to more giveaway bots, Limited invite sniper, Adding more tokens, Optimalization*

 / You can recommend what to add in Issues! \